-Among its 13 goals, Washington's Growth Management Act (GMA) includes a goal to "Identify and encourage the preservation of lands, sites, and structures that have historical, cultural, and archaeological significance" (RCW 36.70A.020(13)).
-Although the GMA does not require a historic preservation or cultural resources element in a comprehensive plan, cities and counties planning under the GMA must consider and incorporate the historic preservation goal, and many jurisdictions have prepared a historic preservation element.
+Among its 15 goals, Washington's Growth Management Act (GMA) includes a goal to "Identify and encourage the preservation of lands, sites, and structures that have historical, cultural, and archaeological significance" (RCW 36.70A.020(13)).
+Although the GMA does not require the inclusion of a historic preservation or cultural resources element in comprehensive plans, cities and counties planning under the GMA must consider and incorporate the historic preservation goal, and many jurisdictions prepare historic preservation elements.

-Historic preservation plans typically include inventories of existing historic sites and properties that have the potential to qualify as historic, as well as an assessment of how local regulations are aligned with preservation goals.
+Historic preservation plans typically include inventories of existing historic sites and properties that have the potential to qualify as historic, as well as assessments of how local regulations are aligned with preservation goals.

-There are a variety of landmark designation at the national, state, and local levels.
-The National and State designations are honorary and enable the property owner to access preservation funding sources, but do not place restrictions on the alteration of the property.
+There are a variety of landmark designations at the national, state, and local levels.
+The National and State designations are honorary and enable property owners to access preservation funding sources, but do not place restrictions on the alteration of the property.

 - National Register of Historic Places – Lists properties deemed worthy of preservation because of local, regional, or national historic significance.
-There are currently over 90,000 properties on the national register, including over 1,500 in Washington State.
+There are currently over 90,000 properties on the National Register, including over 1,600 in Washington State.

-- National Historic Landmarks Program – For properties with a high level of national historical significance, not just local or regional significance.
-There are currently about 2,500 properties designated as national historic landmarks, with 24 in Washington State.
+- National Historic Landmarks Program – Includes properties with national historical significance, not just local or regional importance.
+There are currently over 2,600 properties designated as National Historic Landmarks, with 24 in Washington State.
 All National Historic Landmarks are also listed on the National Register of Historic Places.

 Washington State Designations

-Washington State historic designations are managed by the Washington Department of Archaeology and Historic Preservation (DAHP).
+Washington State historic designations are managed by DAHP.

 - Heritage Barn Register – Historic listing to commemorate historically significant barns

-- WA Department of Archaeology and Historic Preservation: Preservation Laws – Includes state and federal laws on historic preservation and archaeology
+- DAHP: Preservation Laws – Includes state and federal laws on historic preservation and archeology.

 Local historic designations and districts offer the most robust protections.
-They can effectively limit alterations or demolition of the property and add additional review to permitting to ensure that historic character is preserved.
+They can effectively limit alterations or demolition of properties and add additional review to permitting to ensure historic character is preserved.

 Many Washington jurisdictions have code provisions establishing local historic designations and register programs.
-These provision create a process for nominating landmarks and criteria for how to evaluate historic significance.
+These provisions create a process for nominating landmarks and criteria for evaluating historic significance.
 Ordinances may also place limits on alteration and demolition of historic landmarks or make permits subject to approval by the preservation board or commission.

 In addition to designating an individual historic building, local governments often establish historic districts to preserve the unique character of an entire area.
-Designation of historic districts may have nomination processes similar to that for local landmarks but often result in a new zoning designation or overlay district that implements stricter permitting and review processes to protect historic elements.
+Designation of historic districts may have nomination processes similar to those for local landmarks but often result in new zoning designations or overlay district that implements stricter permitting and review processes to protect historic elements.

 Local historic preservation efforts are typically spearheaded by a historic preservation commission or board, either with or without staff assistance.
-The commission and its responsibilities are established by local ordinance, and it is often appointed and made up of architects, historians, real estate professionals, and residents with an interest in historic preservation.
+The commission and its responsibilities are established by local ordinance.
+This often-appointed group is comprised of architects, historians, real estate professionals, and residents with an interest in historic preservation.
 The commission is typically responsible for reviewing applications for historic landmark status and permits for the alteration of historic properties.

 Image credit: Spokane Register of Historic Places, the Avenida Apartments built in 1909

-- Federal Historic Tax Credit – Investments in the rehabilitation of historic properties listed on the National Register may be eligible for federal income tax credits.
+- Federal Historic Tax Credit – Investments in rehabilitating historic properties listed on the National Register may be eligible for federal income tax credits.